 It is required that all individuals paid with SDVS funds, utilize timesheets to verify how time is spent.
 Only direct service time and hours spent on grant specific requirements are eligible for reimbursement from VOCA, FVPSA, STOP and SASP.
 Organizations should have employees maintain and complete timesheets and/or time logs documenting how time is spent.
 This needs to be completed by and signed by the employee then reviewed by a supervisor or superior who is familiar with the employee's activities.
-An example of a timesheet is shown below.
-If you need assistance in creating a timesheet or would like a template, please contact the SDVS.
+An example of a timesheet can be found at: SAMPLE - Timesheet.